Dov Gabbay: Work

 Gabbay has authored over four hundred and fifty research papers and over thirty research monographs.
-He is editor of several international journals, and of many reference works and handbooks of logic, including the Handbook of Philosophical Logic (with Franz Guenthner), the Handbook of Logic in Computer Science] (with Samson Abramsky and T. S. E. Maibaum), and the Handbook of Logic in Artificial Intelligence and Logic Programming (with C.J.
+He is editor of several international journals, and of many reference works and handbooks of logic, including the Handbook of Philosophical Logic (with Franz Guenthner), the Handbook of Logic in Computer Science (with Samson Abramsky and T. S. E. Maibaum), the Handbook of the History of Logic (with John Woods), the Handbook of Deontic Logic and Normative Systems (with John F. Horty, Xavier Parent, Ron van der Meyden and Leendert van der Torre), and the Handbook of Logic in Artificial Intelligence and Logic Programming (with C.J.
 Hogger and J.A.
 Robinson).

 He is well-known for pioneering work on logic in computer science and artificial intelligence, especially the application of (executable) temporal logics in computer science, in particular formal verification, the logical foundations of non-monotonic reasoning and artificial intelligence, the introduction of fibring logics and the theory of labelled deductive systems.